dart-lang/site-www/src/_guides/language/evolution.md

 class B<X> extends A<void Function(X)> {};
 ```

-You can now use the identifier async in asynchronous and generator functions.
+You can now use `async` as an identifier in asynchronous and generator functions.

 ### Dart 2.3
 _Released 8 May 2019_